NateDiesel/AcePrep1.0/README.md

 # 🧠 AcePrep – AI-Powered Interview Cheat Sheet Generator

-AcePrep is a full-stack FastAPI application that helps job seekers prepare for interviews by generating tailored, AI-powered cheat sheets – complete with smart tips and a branded PDF export.
+AcePrep is your personal AI interview coach.
+Built with FastAPI and GPT integration, it analyzes your resume and job description to generate smart, tailored interview question packs — complete with a branded PDF export.

 ---

 ## 🚀 Features

+✅ Upload your **resume (PDF or DOCX)**
-✅ Paste your resume + job description
+✅ Paste a **job title or LinkedIn/Indeed job link**
+✅ Auto-detects resume-job mismatch
+✅ Dynamically generates:
-✅ Get 15–20 tailored interview questions
+- 15–20 role-specific interview questions
-✅ Includes “Smart Tips” for each question
+- 5–10 crossover questions based on your resume
+- 3–5 questions to ask your interviewer (HR, Manager, or CEO)

+✅ GPT-powered using Together.ai
-✅ Branded PDF export
+✅ PDF export with custom branding
 ✅ Email delivery via SendGrid
-✅ Mock Stripe checkout page
-✅ Production-grade FastAPI backend
-✅ Ready to deploy (Docker, Railway, etc.)

----

-## 📸 Screenshots (add yours!)
-- 🎯 `/` – Upload your resume and job details
-- 📄 `/generate` – View cheat sheet + tips
-- 💳 `/mock-checkout` – Simulated Stripe flow
-- 📨 PDF emailed upon generation
+✅ Clean Tailwind-based frontend UX
+✅ Stripe-ready mock payment flow
+✅ Built for real-world deployment (Railway, Docker)

 ---